united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/architecture/microservices/community/factoryinput-panel.md

 title: "Factoryinput-panel"
 content_type: task
 description: |
-    The technical documentation of the microservice factoryinput-panel, which allows for easy execution of MQTT messages inside the UMH stack from a Grafana panel.
+    This page has the technical documentation of the microservice factoryinput-panel, which allows for easy execution of MQTT messages inside the UMH stack from a Grafana panel.
 weight: 9000
 ---